sinarueeger/robust-data-analysis-with-r/handbook/02-introduction-to-R.Rmd

 In this example, the 10 random numbers are stored as an **object** `x`.
 The `mean` function applies an action to that object.
 Thus another way of thinking of **functions** and **objects** is, to think of them as **a verb** and a **noun**.
 Many of a new generation of functions _are_ verbs; applying the function `filter()` to a dataset returns a subset of rows.
 In this case, _filter_ is the verb, and the dataset is the noun.

 If such _functions_ and _objects_ are chained, as in the random number generation above, this is called a _programming script_ when stored as a text file. **Scripts** allow the repetition of a computation.
-If we think back about the [data analysis workflow](#data-analysis), then each of the steps - import, tidying, transform, model, dataviz & communication - could be stored as a script and executed sequentially.
+If we think back to the [data analysis workflow](#data-analysis), then each of the steps - import, tidying, transform, model, dataviz & communication - could be stored as a script and executed sequentially.

 The last term is a **package** or _library_^[There is a difference between the two, but for now, think of them as interchangeable.].
 A package is a collection of functions.
 Any function in R comes from a package and needs to be called.
 There is a handful of default packages whose functions do not need to be called explicitly, such as `mean()` or `matrix()`.
 But the rest needs to have a statement before executing the function.